Fihiz/42-my_ftserver/README.md

 To create our own image, first we need to write our Dockerfile

-UNDERSTANDING THE DOCKERFILE INSTRUCTIONS \
+To understand the dockerfile instructions \
 https://docs.docker.com/get-started/part2/#sample-dockerfile \
 https://codefresh.io/docker-tutorial/build-docker-image-dockerfiles/